Life In Bordeaux: The Wrap Up

 St Émilion, Bordeaux

-Having covered some of the greatest hits of the Left Bank on the first half of our tour, we began our journey on the Right Bank of Bordeaux in the historic town of Saint-Émilion.
+We began our journey on the Right Bank of Bordeaux in the historic town of Saint-Émilion.
 Saint-Émilion is a world heritage site and picturesque town with quaint wine shops, local jewelers and outdoor cafes offering panoramic views of the surrounding vineyards that take your breath away.
-With heavy-hitting Chateaux on the days’ agenda, we stayed long enough to get a sense of the town and belt back some espresso before getting back to business (i.e. more wine), starting with the small commune of Pomerol.

 Sauternes: How Sweet It Is